monthenry/StockMood/README.md

 ### Wrangling Phase

-The second DAG cleanses and integrates the data.
+The second DAG cleanses, integrates and augment the data (droping columns, handling null values, handling incorrect dates, computing sentiment scores and stock prices shift, ...).

 - **Bloomberg Articles:**
   Sentiment analysis is performed using NLP tools like `TextBlob` or `VADER`.
 The results are enriched with metadata (e.g., company mentions).